alffox/feed-reader-testing/README.md

 Or:

-**1.b: Download the project**
+**1.b: Download & Unzip-method**

-Download it from this link: [https://github.com/alffox/feed-reader-testing/archive/master.zip](https://github.com/alffox/feed-reader-testing/archive/master.zip)
+Download it from this link: [https://github.com/alffox/feed-reader-testing/archive/master.zip](https://github.com/alffox/feed-reader-testing/archive/master.zip) and unzip it to a directory on your local disk

 *Note: Both methods are available on the interface if you navigate to https://github.com/alffox/feed-reader-testing and click on the "Clone or Download" green button, on the top-right corner of the git repo*